Blind Dynamic Resource Allocation in Closed Networks via Mirror Backpressure: Generalizations and Extensions

 \section{Generalizations and Extensions}

-In this section, we allow the platform to have additional control levers beyond entry control and consider two general settings, namely, joint entry-assignment control (JEA) and joint pricing-assignment control (JPA).
-We also allow the queues to have finite buffers.
+In this section, we consider two general settings, namely, one with finite buffer queues and one allows joint pricing-assignment control (JPA).
 We show that the extended models enjoy similar performance guarantees to that in Theorem \ref{thm:main_regret} under mild conditions on the model primitives.